diem/website/docs/wallet-app/try-local-mobile-wallet.md

 The mobile UI is practically identical to the web UI except for two differences:

 1. The mobile app supports sending funds by scanning a QR code.
 2. The mobile app does not allow logging in using admin accounts.

 ### Send Libra coins using QR code scanner

-The Libra Reference Wallet mobile app allows sending Libra coins using the built-in QR code scanner.
+The Libra Reference Wallet mobile app allows sending Libra Coins using the built-in QR code scanner.
 This feature fills in automatically the transaction details without the need to type in and data manually.
 To feature is activated from the Send screen:

 1. Log in.
 2. Press the Send button.
 3. In the Recipient field, press the shutter icon.
 4. Camera screen will open.
 Notice that you might be requested to grant permission to use the camera.